inf-6420-sp26/projects-shannonINF6420/README.md

 ## Experiene with HTML/CSS/Javascript

-I have only ever experimented with the following:
+I have only worked with the following:

 * html
 * css